tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 .. code-block:: bash

-   tanim-desktop $ plex_tvdb_epinfo.py -s "The Simpsons" -j the_simpsons.json
+   tanim-desktop $ plex_tvdb_epinfo -s "The Simpsons" -j the_simpsons.json
    put episode info for "The Simpsons" into REMOTE_HOME_DIR/the_simpsons.json in 7.341 seconds.

 This JSON file contains dictionary data.
 Each key is the season number.
 Each value is another dictionary -- keys are the episode number, and values are the episode names.